Core¶

 Owners, Admins, and those with Manage Channel permissions override ignored channels.

-- The channel to ignore.
-Can be a category channel.
+• <channel> - The channel to ignore.
+This can also be a thread or category channel.

 Syntax